colinyoung/rails-modals/README.md

 end
 ```

-The format of this case is expected to be a non-`200` error code, and have an `error` key on a root object as shown.
+The response in this case is expected to be a non-`200` error code, and have an `error` key on a root object as shown.
 If you follow those simple rules, your error message will display in a modal automatically.

 ## Steps